spyophobia/shadowsocks-gtk-rs/README.md

-# shadowsocks-druid
+# shadowsocks-gtk-client

-A cross-platform desktop GUI frontend for shadowsocks-rust client implemented with Druid.
+A desktop GUI frontend for shadowsocks-rust client implemented with gtk-rs.

 ## Work in Progress